Animal Husbandry

 Yes, dairy farming is profitable as the rural and urban demand for dairy products is always rising.

-You can start a dairy farming business using high-yield breeds, expert advice, optimised feeding programs, efficient waste management and modern technologies.
+You can start a dairy farming business using high-yield breeds, expert advice, optimized feeding programs, efficient waste management and modern technologies.

 Akshay Pokharkar